James Franck: Later life

 Franck married Hertha Sponer in a civil ceremony on 29 June 1946, after his first wife, Ingrid, died in 1942.
 In 1947, he became professor emeritus at the University of Chicago, but continued to work there to tackle the problem of explaining the mechanism of photosynthesis.
 Meitner saw no break between his early and later work.
 She recalled that:

 Franck enjoyed talking about his problems, not so much to explain them to others as to satisfy his own mind.
 Once a problem had aroused his interest he was completely captivated, indeed obsessed by it.
 Common sense and straight logic were his main tools, together with simple apparatus.
 His research followed an almost straight line, from his early studies of ion mobilities to his last work on photosynthesis; it was always the energy exchange between atoms or molecules that fascinated him.

-In addition to the Nobel Prize, Franck was awarded the Max Planck Medal of the German Physical Society in 1951, and the Rumford Prize of the American Academy of Arts and Sciences in 1955 "for his studies in the investigation of photosynthesis".
-He became an honorary citizen of Göttingen in 1953, was elected a Member of the National Academy of Sciences in 1944, and elected a Foreign Member of the Royal Society (ForMemRS) in 1964.
-He was also an International Member of the American Philosophical Society.

 Franck died suddenly of a heart attack while visiting Göttingen on 21 May 1964 at the age of 81.
 He is buried in Chicago with his first wife.